FooBarShebang/phyqus_lib/Documents/Requirements/RE001_base_classes.md

 **Title:** Arithemtics - TypeError

-**Description:** The arithmetic operations with this new type should result in the **TypeError** (or its sub-class) exception if:

-* Addition, subtraction, multiplication and division - the second operand is neither a real number, nor via another measurement with uncertainty object
+**Description:** The arithmetic operations with this new type should result in the **TypeError** (or its sub-class) exception if the second operand is neither a real number, nor via another measurement with uncertainty object
-* Exponentiation - the second operand is not a real number

 **Verification Method:** T